Introduction

 Advantages

-Automation delivers high speed and accuracy.
-Furthermore, analyzers measure red cells, white cells, and platelets simultaneously.
+Automation provides speed and high accuracy.
+Furthermore, analyzers simultaneously measure red cells, white cells, and platelets.
 Differential counts and absolute values become available instantly.

 Limitations

-High cost and regular maintenance limit widespread access.
-In addition, clumped cells may occasionally interfere with accurate counting.
+High cost and regular maintenance limit widespread accessibility.
+In addition, clumped cells may occasionally interfere with accurate measurement.

 Absolute Leukocyte Counts

 Absolute leukocyte values carry greater clinical relevance than percentages alone.
-Consequently, clinicians frequently calculate these parameters for diagnosis and monitoring.
+Therefore, clinicians frequently calculate these parameters for diagnosis and monitoring.

 Absolute Eosinophil Count (AEC)